gatling/gatling/src/docs/content/reference/current/core/simulation/index.md

 {{< /alert >}}

 {{< alert warning >}}
-Beware that any class that doesn't belong to those packages is considered private, not an API, and hence subject to change any time without notice.
+Beware that any class that doesn't belong to those packages is considered private, not an API, and hence subject to change at any time without notice.
 {{< /alert >}}

 ## setUp